Certification is offered for completion of one of our training programs and Public Access testing

 To enroll in one of our training programs, you will need to schedule an assessment with one of our trainers.
 The cost for the assessment is $90.
 For the assessment, we will ask you to send us videos of your dog in different situations.
 We’ll want to make sure that your dog has the temperament and training required to be a service dog.
 We’ll also discuss your disability and the training that you have already done with your dog.
 We’ll help you establish a training plan based on your needs and on how much training you have already done.

 Before we schedule your Public Access Test, you will need the following:

 Proof of disability: we’ll provide you with a form for your provider to fill out.

-- At least 3 one-hour sessions with one of our trainers (Check out our online class options if you don’t live within driving distance).
+- Have been coached by one of our trainers for at least 6 months (Check out our online class options if you don’t live within driving distance).

 Demonstrate that your dog has been trained to help with your disability.
 This means your dog should have at least three trained behaviors for your disability.

 - Demonstrate that your dog has been trained with positive reinforcement methods only and that you have established a working relationship with your dog based on respect and understanding, NO correction equipment (such as but not limited to choke chains, prong collars, or shock collars) will be accepted.

 Demonstrate that your dog has the training requirements to pass the Public Access Test as well as the Canine Good Citizen Test.
 As part of the assessment, you’ll need to demonstrate:

 - That your dog stays right by your side and doesn’t pull on the leash in a variety of situations (see video below);

 - That your dog can sit and lay down in a variety of situations;